linked-db/linked-ql/site/flashql.md

 });
 ```

+This uses the lower-level storage transaction surface directly.

-Internally, FlashQL's storage engine uses MVCC-oriented versioning and WAL replay to support:
+Internally, FlashQL's storage engine uses versioned transactional state and WAL replay to support:

 - isolated transactional work
 - live-query invalidation and diffing
 - version-aware replay to earlier points in history

+This is not incidental implementation detail.
+MVCC is part of why FlashQL can do several important things at once without collapsing them into one coarse state model:

+- transactions can work against isolated versions instead of mutating shared state in place
+- readers and writers can preserve coherent visibility boundaries
+- live queries can diff and advance from versioned state transitions
+- persisted history can be replayed to earlier points in time

+In practical terms, MVCC is what lets FlashQL be both a transactional local database and a realtime engine, rather than forcing one of those concerns to weaken the other.

 ## Foreign data and local-first orchestration

-This is where FlashQL goes beyond a plain embedded database.
+One of FlashQL's defining ideas is that local and remote data can belong to one query space.

 FlashQL can attach foreign clients, register foreign namespaces, and expose upstream data locally through views that behave in one of three ways: